-- 5. Place your tubes in the microcentrifuge across from each other so that the rotor is balanced.
-You can also balance your tube with another student's tube or a balance tube.
-Make sure your tubes are labeled clearly. - 6.
-Spin at max speed (~14K rpm) for 5 minutes. - 7.
-For each sample, attach a 0.22 μ m syringe filter to a 1 ml syringe.
-If you are preparing both the RCM and enrichment cultures, you will need two filters and two syringes (one set for each sample). - 8.
-Promptly remove your tubes at the end of the spin, being careful not to disturb the pellet. - 9.
-Filter the supernatant from each sample into fresh sterile microcentrifuge tubes (labeled with your groups name, EC or RCM, and the date).
-Remember to use a separate filter and syringe for each sample. - 10.
-Obtain 3 sterile test tubes; label these '+ Enrichment', '+ RCM', and 'Negative Control'.
-Using your P1000, sterilely aliquot 500 μl of P. acnes into each of the tubes. - 11.
-Add 100 μl of your filter-sterilized enrichment culture sample to the tube labeled '+ Enrichment'.
-Add 100 μl of your filter-sterilized RCM sample to the tube labeled '+ RCM'.
-Add 100 μl of phage buffer to the tube labeled 'Negative Control'.
-Allow these to sit, undisturbed, at room temperature for 30 minutes. - 12.
+- 11. While the cultures are incubating get three A Media plates and label them all with your name and the date.
+Label one plate with '+ Enrichment', one with '+ RCM', and one with 'Negative Control'. - 12.
 When the incubation time is over, get a tube of 0.5% A Media Top Agar from the water bath.
-Working quickly but carefully, add the contents of the tube labeled '+Enrichment' (~600 μ l) to the first tube of molten A Media Top Agar.
+Working quickly but carefully, add the contents of the tube labeled '+Enrichment' (~600 μ I) to the first tube of molten A Media Top Agar.
 Rotate it rapidly between the palms of your hands to mix the contents (do not shake so that air bubbles are introduced).
-Immediately pour the entire contents of the tube onto the surface of an A Media Hard Agar plate.
+Immediately pour the entire contents of the tube onto the surface of the A Media Hard Agar plate labeled with '+ Enrichment;.
 While rocking the plate gently but rapidly, spread the melted A Media Top Agar over the entire surface of the plate before it has time to solidify.
 Avoid splashing it onto the sides of the Petri dish. - 13.
-Add the contents of the tube labeled '+ RCM' (~600 μl) to a second tube of molten A Media Top Agar.
-Rotate it rapidly between the palms of your hands to mix the contents, and immediately pour the entire contents of the tube onto the surface of an A Media Hard Agar plate.
+Add the contents of the tube labeled '+ RCM' (\sim 600 μ I) to a second tube of molten A Media Top Agar.
+Rotate it rapidly between the palms of your hands to mix the contents, and immediately pour the entire contents of the tube onto the surface of an A Media Hard Agar plate labeled '+RCM'.
 While rocking the plate gently but rapidly, spread the melted A Media Top Agar over the entire surface of the plate before it has time to solidify.
 Avoid splashing it onto the sides of the Petri dish.

-- 14. Next add the contents of the tube labeled 'Negative Control' (~600 μ l) to a third tube of molten A Media Top Agar.
-Rotate it rapidly between the palms of your hands to mix the contents, and immediately pour the entire contents of the tube onto the surface of an A Media Hard Agar plate.
+- 14. Next add the contents of the tube labeled 'Negative Control' (~600 μl) to a third tube of molten A Media Top Agar.
+Rotate it rapidly between the palms of your hands to mix the contents, and immediately pour the entire contents of the tube onto the surface of the 'negative control' A Media Hard Agar plate.
 While rocking the plate gently but rapidly, spread the melted A Media Top Agar over the entire surface of the plate before it has time to solidify.
 Avoid splashing it onto the sides of the Petri dish. - 15.
 Place all plates on a level surface and let them stand undisturbed until the soft agar is solidified (at least 20 minutes). - 16.
 Put all plates (inverted) into the sealable pouch.
 Open the packet holding the GasPak and put it in the pouch too.
 Seal the pouch and incubate at 37°C. - 17.
 Record the following information in your notebook: - ✓ Appearance of enrichment culture - ✓ Appearance of the RCM culture - ✓ Other: problems with the protocol, additional observations, etc.